Classical Electrodynamics of Extended Bodies: Mathematical Review of Classical Electrodynamics

 However, for non-point charges, the situation is less grim.
-In fact, self-interaction for extended charged objects, where the charge/current density are bounded, does not need to be accounted for at all at the fundamental level.
-If the current density, $J^\mu$, is bounded, then in a small volume $dV$, the magnitude of the self-field is proportional to $dV$, and the charge enclosed is proportional to $dV$, so the self-force is proportional to $dV^2$.
+In fact, self-interaction for extended charged objects, where the charge/current density is bounded, does not need to be accounted for at all at the fundamental level.
+If the current density, $J^\mu$, is bounded, then in a small region with volume $dV$, the magnitude of the self-field is proportional to $dV$, and the charge enclosed is proportional to $dV$, so the self-force is proportional to $dV^2$.
 Whereas the force from a finite external field (the field generated by charge/current outside of $dV$) is proportional to $dV$.
 Therefore, in the limit of $dV\rightarrow 0$, the self-interaction is negligible compared to the interaction with the external field.

-That is why with bounded $J^\mu$, conservation of energy locally is given by Eq.~\ref{generalMomentumConservation}, without any explicit representation of the self-interaction.
-The local equations of motion look conservative; it is not until an integral is performed over a finite charge that the radiation reaction appears, as in Eq.~\ref{particleEqOfMotion2}.
-Due to these difficulties, imposing the particle hypothesis of Eq.~\ref{microJDef} seems to preclude a non-perturbative Lagrangian approach to self-interaction.
+That is why with bounded $J^\mu$, conservation of momentum locally is given by Eq.~\ref{generalMomentumConservation}, without any explicit representation of the self-interaction.
+The local equations of motion are conservative; it is not until an integral is performed over a finite charge that the radiation reaction appears, as in Eq.~\ref{particleEqOfMotion2}.
+So for extended objects, we could use the principle of least action in a non-perturbative way.

-We wish to do something other than the particle hypothesis.
-But we cannot make any other shape hypothesis without violating causality.
-So what shall we do?
-The answer is nothing: make no assumption on the structure of what constitutes the flow of electromagnetic charge, or how it relates to other matter.
-One can simply define $J^\mu$ as